jackylaucf/korrect/CONTRIBUTING.md

 ## Contributor License Agreement ("CLA")

-In order to accept your pull request, we need you to sign a CLA.
+In order to accept your pull request, we need you to sign our [CLA](https://cla-assistant.io/kortex-labs/korrect).
 You only need to do this once to work on our project.

-We are currently working on creating a CLA, we'll let you know when it's ready!

 ## License